schlameel/smle/README.md

 **Stop writing boilerplate.
 Start training.**

-pySMLE is a lightweight Python framework that automates the "boring stuff" in Machine Learning projects.
+pySMLE (you can simply call it SMILE!) is a lightweight Python framework that automates the "boring stuff" in Machine Learning projects.
 It handles configuration parsing, logging setup, and experiment tracking so you can focus on the model.

 ## Why pySMLE?